-Pictured above & below: The first Viking Series 400 Twin Otter purchased by Caverton Helicopters, MSN 864, was delivered in the fall of 2012 and has been successfully operating as an industrial support aircraft in Nigeria for the past four years.
+Pictured images: The first Viking Series 400 Twin Otter purchased by Caverton Helicopters, MSN 864, was delivered in the fall of 2012 and has been successfully operating as an industrial support aircraft in Nigeria for the past four years.

 Orlando, Florida, November 2nd, 2016: Viking Air Limited of Victoria, British Columbia, and Caverton Helicopters, based in Lagos, Nigeria, have signed an agreement for the purchase of a second Series 400 Twin Otter aircraft to add to Caverton’s existing fleet currently operating in western Africa.

 Caverton’s second Twin Otter Series 400 is scheduled for delivery in the first quarter of 2017, and will provide essential services in support of the company’s contract with the Cameroon Oil Transportation Company (COTCO), a specialized joint venture created between Exxon Mobil, Chevron, Petronas, and the governments of Chad and Cameroon.

 Under the contract, Caverton Helicopters will utilize the Series 400 Twin Otter for onshore pipeline surveillance and passenger transfer services for COTCO along the 1,070-kilometer underground pipeline route between the Doba oil fields in Chad to the offshore export terminal in Cameroon.